 Daniel Joseph, Founder and President, CBE Solutions

 Daniel A. Joseph is an educational specialist who supports districts in developing strategic plans to support the transformation from time-based to competency-based systems of teaching and learning.
 Communicating with all shareholders and supporting them in developing monitors and measures for continuous improvement and sustainable change.
 Daniel has been involved with performance-based education for over 15 years in Maine and other states.
 Daniel strives to provide the knowledge, tools, and understanding to promote the depth of change required for all students to be successful.
 As a co-author of “Deeper Competency-Based Learning: Making Equitable, Student-Centered, Sustainable Shifts” (Corwin, 2020).
-Daniel’s experiences in the arenas of public will, policy, and practice provide direction and the support needed for sustained growth and progress in competency-based educational systems reform.
+Daniel’s experiences in the arenas of public will, policy, and practice provide direction and the support needed for sustained growth and progress in competency-based education systems reform.